Docs/ Multi-Account AWS Strategy

 Federate Vouch into dev, staging, and production AWS accounts

 We don’t recommend deploying separate OIDC providers in every account – it multiplies maintenance, and AWS Organizations exists precisely so you don’t have to.
-One hub plus per-account spokes covers the same use cases with less surface area.
+One management account plus per-account access covers the same use cases with less surface area.

 Architecture